The best local movers for Anaheim to Charleston moves

 - Charleston’s population is about 57% less than Anaheim.

-- Charleston's public transportation has a score of 3 out of 10 versus Anaheim's higher score of 5.
+- Charleston’s public transportation score of 3 out of 10 is lower than Anaheim’s score of 5.

 - Charleston is less walkable than Anaheim with a score of 40 out of 100 vs Anaheim’s 56 out of 100.

-- Both Charleston and Anaheim have the same bike-friendliness score of 52 out of 100, meaning Charleston is about as safe for cyclists as Anaheim.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Charleston and Anaheim have similar bike-friendliness scores (52 vs 50), meaning Charleston is about as safe for cyclists as Anaheim.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Charleston’s crime rate is lower than Anaheim with a score of 44.97 compared to Anaheim’s 53.18.
 This means that Charleston neighborhoods are safer than 44.97% of all U.S. neighborhoods, and Anaheim neighborhoods are safer than 53.18%.